Skip to content

 Ollantaytambo exhibits very precise Inca stone masonry in several places.
 Large blocks were quarried, transported, fitted, and set without modern mortar.
 The tight fit is not only beautiful but also structurally sound, as it supports stability and load distribution.

-The storehouses on the opposite slope are a prominent detail of the overall landscape.
-Airy and cooler locations helped with the storage of provisions.
-Such storehouses in the Inca Empire were not only practical but also politically important: provisions made labor, supply, and redistribution plannable.
+The storage buildings on the opposite slope are a striking detail of the overall landscape.
+Airy and cooler locations helped with storing provisions.
+Such granaries were not only practical but also politically important in the Inca Empire: provisions made labor, supply, and redistribution plannable.

-Train Station and Further Travel to Machu Picchu
+Train Station and Onward Travel to Machu Picchu

-Ollantaytambo is one of the most important starting points for trains to Machu Picchu Pueblo, also known as Aguas Calientes.
-Many travelers travel from Cusco or the Sacred Valley to Ollantaytambo and transfer to the train there.
+Ollantaytambo is one of the main starting points for trains to Machu Picchu Pueblo, also known as Aguas Calientes.
+Many travelers travel from Cusco or the Sacred Valley to Ollantaytambo and then transfer to the train there.

-Planning point: Ticket time, luggage rules, train station, and entry time for Machu Picchu should align.
-Ollantaytambo is convenient, but the station can get very crowded during peak hours.
+Planning Point: Ticket time, baggage rules, station, and entry time for Machu Picchu should align.
+Ollantaytambo is convenient, but the station can get very crowded during peak times.

 UNESCO and Protection Status

 There is no separate UNESCO World Heritage listing specifically for Ollantaytambo.
-The most important UNESCO connection arises through the Qhapaq Ñan, the Andean road system of the Incas.
+The most significant UNESCO reference comes from the Qhapaq Ñan, the Inca road system of the Andes.
 UNESCO describes this network as a communication, trade, and defense system with over 30,000 kilometers of historical reach.

 For Ollantaytambo itself, national protection is also important: the Peruvian tourism inventory mentions the declaration of the archaeological park as Patrimonio Cultural de la Nación by R.D.N.
 Nº 395-2002.